norbert-page/breakthrough/README.md

 Installer may ask you to allow for the installation of .Net Framework 3.5 which is required.

+This application uses `App.config` file for configuration, including default MeshID and default port.
+Multiple instances may use the same port thanks to NetTcpPortSharing.
+Defaults are sufficient -- there is no need to configure this file.

 ### Play over network
 On both Windows 10 and 11, Breakthrough requires additional configuration for network play to work.
 Disable firewall or allow connections for Breakthrough (firewall should ask whether to allow once you try to initiate a network game).
 In addition, the following Windows Services must be enabled:
 - NetTcpPortSharing